matthschw/ihp-sg13g2-charts/README.md

 # ihp-sg13g2-charts

-This repository contains some charts of some devices in [IHP SH13G2](https://github.com/IHP-GmbH/IHP-Open-PDK) that were obtained with simulation via Cadence Spectre.
+This repository contains some charts of devices in [IHP SH13G2](https://github.com/IHP-GmbH/IHP-Open-PDK) that were obtained with simulation via Cadence Spectre.
 Unless otherwise stated: